-() First appointment date of each auditor means the date on which the auditor was appointed for the first time (absolutely) in the board of statutory auditors of the Issuer. () This column indicates if the list from which each auditor was taken is "majority" (indicating "M"), or "minority" (indicating "m"),
+^{} Date of first appointment of each auditor means the date on which the auditor was appointed for the first time (absolutely) in the issuer's board of auditors.

+^() This column indicates if the list from which each director was taken is "majority" (indicating "M"), or "minority" (indicating "m").

-() This column indicates the participation of the auditors at meetings of the board of statutory auditors (indicate the number of meetings he/she attended with respect to the overall number of meetings he/she could have attended; e.g. 6/8, 8/8, etc.). () This column indicates the number of assignments as director or auditor covered by the relevant person in accordance with Art.
-148-bis of the Consolidated Finance Law and the respective implementing provisions contained in the Consob Issuers' Regulation.
-The full list of assignments is published by Consob on its internet website in accordance with Art.
-144-quinquiesdecies of the Consob Issuers' Regulation.
+^() This column indicates the participation of the auditors at meetings of the board of statutory auditors (indicate the number of meetings he/she attended with respect to the overall number of meetings he/she could have attended; e.g. 6/8; 8/8 etc.).

+^() This column shows the number of directorships or auditor appointments held by the person concerned pursuant to Article 148-bis of the TUF and its implementing provisions contained in the Consob Issuers' Regulations.
+The complete list of appointments is published by Consob on its website pursuant to Article 144-quinquiesdecies of the Consob Regulation on Issuers.